After writing an ultimate bullet journal setup guide, now I’d like to share with you how I start my brand new year bujo for 2020.

 Bullet Journal Books Tracker

-Here I want to track my personal development book I intend to read throughout 6 months.
+Here I want to track the personal development book I intend to read throughout 6 months.

 Bullet Journal Savings Tracker